Sergie-AGA/API-Sea-Github-version/README.md

 Version history:
 - 1.0 -
-Creation of the layout and core functionality
+Creation of the layout and core functionality.
 API's added: Twitter, Open Weather